sense-base/base/docs/docker/README.md

 docker rmi <existing_image>:<tag>
 ```

+## MacOS (not fully supported)
+Using the provided Dockerfile and devcontainer setup on macOS has some limitations due to the lack of GPU passthrough and X11 support.
+However, you can still use the container to develop ROS2 applications with some limitations and adjustments.
+* Limitations:
+   * **No NVIDIA GPU Passthrough**: macOS does not support passing an NVIDIA GPU to Docker containers.
+As a result, GPU-dependent features, such as the ZED SDK, cannot be used inside the container.
+   * **No XAUTHORITY Support:** X11 forwarding is not supported on macOS.

+* Container adjustments:
+   * **In the Dockerfile:** Comment out the lines related to the ZED SDK.
+See the relevant section in the [Dockerfile](../../.devcontainer/Dockerfile).
+   * **In devcontainer.json:** Comment out or remove the lines related to GPU and XAUTHORITY.
+See the relevant section in [devcontainer.json](../../.devcontainer/devcontainer.json).

+## References

 ### Docker Hub usage and limits
-See [usage](https://docs.docker.com/docker-hub/usage/) for an overview of the included usage and limits (e.g. Pull rate limit per 6 hours is 100 per IPv4 address or IPv6 /64 subnet for Unauthenticated users using).
+See [usage](https://docs.docker.com/docker-hub/usage/) for an overview of the included usage and limits.
+For example, Pull rate limit per 6 hours is 100 per IPv4 address or IPv6 /64 subnet for Unauthenticated users using).